RISD-Code-Lab/spring2020/session-09/README.md

 ## Before launch
 - Test, test, test!
-	- check your site on all major browsers
+	- check your site on all major browsers — you can also try tools like [Browser Shots](http://browsershots.org/) and [Browser Stack](https://www.browserstack.com/)
 	- for iPhones, use your Desktop inspector while connecting to your iPhone (on Safari)
 - Validate
 	- [HTML validator](https://validator.w3.org/)